-The majority of the pesticides used are insecticides to control immature mosquitoes in the water.
-These insecticides may be applied either by ground equipment or aircraft.
+The majority of the insecticides used are mainly to control immature mosquitoes in the water (known as a larvicide).
 If a major adult mosquito problem is identified, or if disease-carrying mosquitoes are detected, an adulticide may be applied throughout the area of infestation.
-For more information regarding the pesticides used by Commission personnel for adult mosquito control, please refer to the accompanying NJDEP approved pesticide fact sheets.
-It should be noted that some of the insecticides used for the control of mosquitoes are used to control other pests.
-The dosage rates used for mosquito control are usually much less, as low as 5/8ths of an ounce per acre to control mosquito larvae.
+For more information regarding the pesticides used by Commission personnel for adult mosquito control, please refer to the accompanying NJDEP approved pesticide fact sheets or visit our website.